junxit/us-congress-bills-110/metadata.md

 - 2008-04-08 — Committee on Veterans' Affairs.
 Reported by Senator Akaka with an amendment in the nature of a substitute.
 With written report No. 110-281.
 - 2008-04-08 — Committee on Veterans' Affairs.
 Reported by Senator Akaka with an amendment in the nature of a substitute.
 With written report No. 110-281.
 - 2008-04-08 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 632.
+- 2008-06-03 — Amendment SA 4824 agreed to in Senate by Unanimous Consent.
+- 2008-06-03 — Amendment SA 4824 proposed by Senator Boxer for Senator Akaka. (consideration: CR S4986) In the nature of a substitute.
+- 2008-06-03 — Measure laid before Senate by unanimous consent. (consideration: CR S4983-4986; text of measure as reported in Senate: CR S4983-4985)
+- 2008-06-03 — Passed Senate with an amendment by Unanimous Consent.
+- 2008-06-03 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2008-06-03 — Senate amendment agreed to: Amendment SA 4824 agreed to in Senate by Unanimous Consent.
+- 2008-06-03 — Senate amendment proposed (on the floor): Amendment SA 4824 proposed by Senator Boxer for Senator Akaka.(consideration: CR S4986)
+- 2008-06-03 — Senate amendment submitted
+- 2008-06-03 — The committee substitute was withdrawn by Unanimous Consent.